The Six Swans: Synopsis

-At the beginning of the fourth year, the King of another country finds the Princess sewing, is taken by her beauty, and takes her into the court with the intention of making her his queen.
-However, the King's snobbish mother hates her and does not consider her fit to be a queen.
-When she gives birth to their first child, the wicked mother-in-law takes away the infant and accuses the Queen of killing and eating him, but the King refuses to believe it.
+In the fourth year, the young king of another country goes hunting in the forest and finds the princess sewing her brothers' shirts.
+Taken by her beauty, the king takes the princess to his kingdom and makes her his wife.
+However, the king's wicked mother doesn't consider her daughter-in-law fit to be a queen.
+When the young queen gives birth to her first child, her mother-in-law kidnaps the baby and accuses the queen of killing and eating him, but the king refuses to believe it.

-The young Queen gives birth to two other children, but twice again the mother-in-law hides them away and falsely claims that she has killed and eaten her babies.
-The King is unable to keep protecting her, and unable to properly defend herself, the Queen is sentenced to be burned at the stake as a witch.
-All this time, she has held back her tears and her words, and sewing the star-flower shirts no matter what.
+During the next two years, the queen has two more babies, but twice more, her mother-in-law kidnaps them and falsely claims that the queen has killed and eaten her own children.
+The king is unable to keep on protecting her, and unable to properly defend herself, the queen gets sentenced to be burned at the stake as a witch.

-On the day of her execution, the Queen has finished making all the shirts for her brothers.
-When she is brought to the stake, she takes the shirts with her and when she is about to be burned, the six years expire and the six swans come flying through the air.
-She throws the shirts over her brothers and they regain their human form, although the youngest brother's left arm remains a wing due to his own shirt missing a sleeve (in some variants, the sister is unable to finish the last shirt in time, leaving her youngest brother a swan permanently).
+On the day of the queen's execution, the six years expire and she has sewn all six star-flower shirts, but the last lacks a left sleeve.
+When the queen is brought to the stake, she takes the shirts with her.
+Just as she is about to be burned, the six swans come flying through the air.
+The queen throws the shirts over her brothers, and they regain their human form, but the youngest retains a left wing instead of an arm (in some variants, the sister is unable to finish the last shirt in time, leaving her youngest brother a swan permanently).

-The Queen is now free to speak and, with her brothers' support, defends herself against the accusations against her.
-The Queen's three missing children are found alive and her evil mother-in-law is the one who is burned at the stake as punishment.
-In the end, the Queen, her husband, three children, and six brothers live happily ever after.
+The queen is now free to speak and, with her brothers' support, proves she is innocent of the crimes against her.
+The queen's three missing children are found alive, and her mother-in-law is the one who is burned at the stake as punishment.

+In the end, the queen, her husband, three children, and six brothers live happily ever after.